xmaxac/CORAL_WORK/README.md

-# 🌊 CoralBase – Atony Coral Tissue Loss Disease Research
+# 🌊 CoralBase iOS – A Stony Coral Tissue Loss Disease Research App

 ## 📌 Overview
-**CoralBase** is an open-source web platform that helps researchers, conservationists, and marine biologists **track, analyze, and combat Stony Coral Tissue Loss Disease (SCTLD)**.
+**CoralBase iOS** is an iOS adaptation of the open-source web platform that helps researchers, conservationists, and marine biologists **track, analyze, and combat Stony Coral Tissue Loss Disease (SCTLD)**.
 Using **AI-powered image recognition, crowdsourced data, and interactive visualizations**, CoralBase enables better detection and understanding of coral diseases.

 This project was developed for the **TSA Software Development Competition**, addressing the prompt:
 > *Develop a program that enhances the environment and/or agriculture to be more sustainable and efficient.*